Acne: Skin care and prevention tips

 1. Keep your face clean.
 Whether or not you have acne, it's important to wash your face daily to remove impurities, dead skin cells, and excess oil from the skin surface.
 Use warm, not hot, water and a mild facial cleanser.
 Using a harsh soap (like deodorant body soap) can injure the already inflamed skin and cause more irritation.

 Avoid scrubbing your skin harshly with a flannel, exfoliating glove, or loofah (a coarse-textured sponge).
 Gently wash it with your clean hands or a very soft cloth.
 Always rinse well, and then dry your face with a clean towel.
-(Throw the towel in the laundry basket, as dirty towels spread bacteria.)
+Put the towel in the laundry basket, as dirty towels spread bacteria.

 3. Try an over-the-counter acne product.
-Topical (those applied to the skin) acne products may contain ingredients such as benzoyl peroxide, an antibacterial agent with a drying effect, or salicylic acid, an agent that exfoliates skin and gets rid of bacteria.
+Topical (those applied to the skin) acne products may contain ingredients such as benzoyl peroxide, an antibacterial agent with a drying effect, or salicylic acid, an agent that exfoliates skin.
 Start with a small amount at first.
 Then increase or decrease the amount and how often you apply it, depending on how much peeling or drying you have.
 Use these ointments with caution if you have sensitive skin.
 Benzoyl peroxide can cause redness and scaling of the skin.
 It can also bleach your clothes, towel and hair.

 4. Use makeup sparingly.
 During a flare-up, try to avoid wearing foundation, powder, or blusher.
 If you do wear makeup, wash it off at the end of the day.
 If possible, select oil-free cosmetics without added dyes and chemicals.
 Water-based cosmetics are available.
 Read the ingredients list on the product label before buying.